School buses by country: Mexico

 In Mexico, in addition to yellow school buses seen from the United States, various other types of buses are used in the role of student transport.
 As in the United States, many schools own their own fleets of school buses; school bus yellow is not a government regulation, so most buses are painted in individual school colors.
 Depending on capacity needs, vans, minibuses and midibuses are also used.
 Among retired American school buses, some newer ones are imported into Mexico and put back into school service.

 Unlike the United States and Canada, school-owned buses are not primarily used for route service (due to high cost); instead, they are often used for field trips and other related excursions.
 In addition to students using regular transit systems, several Mexican companies specialize in scheduled student transportation.

-School transportation program of the Mexico City (PROTE)
+School transportation program of Mexico City (PROTE)

 The program began with a first phase of application during the 2008 to 2009 school year and the second during the 2009 to 2010 school year.
 Only for private basic education schools.

 Until August 2014, there were a total of 943 buses that offer school transport service, guaranteeing clean emissions and safe routes for students.
 This service is provided by companies that grant the service.

 Counting each unit with satellite tracking providing information in real time of the journey, in addition to having the Ministry of Public Security so that in case of any unfortunate situation.

 Until December 2016 there were 63 private basic education schools that are integrated into the school transportation plan.